Definition of hand in English:

 in safe hands

-- Protected by or in the care of someone trustworthy: the future of the cathedral is in safe handsMore example sentences
+- Protected by someone trustworthy from harm or damage: the future of the cathedral is in safe handsMore example sentences

 - The weekly club was a haven for carers who could either leave the person they cared for in safe hands for a few hours or stay and chat with others in the same situation.